×

 where <config_name> is the name of the machine config from the machineconfiguration.openshift.io/currentConfig field.

-The machine config must include the following update to the systemd configuration:
+The machine config can include the following update to the systemd configuration:

 ExecStart=/usr/local/bin/configure-ovs.sh OVNKubernetes